ridhwanazharr/WP_Minimal_Theme/custom_wp_theme/readme.txt

 = Does this theme support any plugins? =

-custiom_wp_theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+rawingtheme_minimal includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==